What Is Financial Astrology? The Strange, Old, Surprisingly Persistent Tradition Explained

 The most-circulated quote in this corner of finance — “Millionaires don’t use astrologers, billionaires do” — is usually attributed to JP Morgan.
 Whether he actually said it is contested.
 That doesn’t seem to slow its circulation.

 The 20th century saw a quieter continuation.
-Donald Bradley developed a "siderograph" model in the 1940s that combined planetary positions into a single time-series indicator, still used by some practitioners.
-Charles Jayne, Bill Meridian, and others built professional advisory practices.
-Most worked discreetly — Wall Street has never been a particularly tolerant culture for approaches that can't be defended on a CFA exam.
+Donald Bradley developed a “siderograph” model in the 1940s that combined planetary positions into a single time-series indicator, still used by some practitioners.
+Bill Meridian and others built professional advisory practices.
+Most worked discreetly — Wall Street has never been a particularly tolerant culture for approaches that can’t be defended on a CFA exam.

 The current renaissance is driven by two factors: astrology’s mainstream resurgence (post-2015, partly meme-fueled, partly Co-Star) and the commoditization of obvious quantitative edges, which has made traders more open to looking for unusual analytical frames.